-Information Updated: 12th February 2014
+Information Updated: 23rd April 2014

-The Senior Counsellor reports to the Occupational Health Manager, who sets the direction and scope of the work of the Staff Counselling Service in discussion with the role holder and where relevant with the Head of Student Counselling and other stakeholders.
+You will report to the Occupational Health Manager, who sets the direction and scope of the work of the Staff Counselling Service in discussion with the role holder and where relevant with the Head of Student Counselling and other stakeholders.

 The post is full time and will be subject to the satisfactory completion of a probationary period of 9 months.
 The salary will be on the scale of £37,756 - £47,787 pa (academic-related grade 9), with the place on appointment determined according to qualifications and experience.

-To apply online for this vacancy, please click on the 'Apply' button on the following page http://www.jobs.cam.ac.uk/job/3159/ This will route you to the University's Web Recruitment System, where you will need to register an account (if you have not already) and log in before completing the online application form.
+and click on Academic-related roles to find the vacancy.
+This will route you to the University's Web Recruitment System, where you will need to register an account (if you have not already) and log in before completing the online application form.

 Applicants should submit a CHRIS/6, CV, covering letter outlining suitability for the role and contact details for two references.

 Please ensure that you upload your Curriculum Vitae (CV) and a covering letter in the Upload section of the online application.
 If you upload any additional documents which have not been requested, we will not be able to consider these as part of your application.

 The closing date for applications is 12 noon, Monday 12 May 2014.
 Interviews will be held on Friday 23 May 2014.

 Each year we offer unpaid part-time training placements in the Student and Staff Counselling Services.